egeulgen/pathfindR/README.md

 "pathfindr Enrichment Workflow")

-This workflow takes in a data frame consisting of “gene symbols”, “change values” (optional) and “associated p values”:
+This workflow takes in a data frame consisting of “gene symbols”, “change values” (optional), and “associated p-values”:

 | Gene\_symbol | logFC  | FDR\_p  |
 | :----------- | :----: | :-----: |